Sting

 Sting Now

-Recently, Sting has not been recording many new songs.
-However, in 2019 he released the album "My Songs" with new arrangements and reworked versions of old compositions.
-In 2020, the singer had several tours planned (including in Eastern Europe), but all of them were cancelled due to the coronavirus.
+Lately, Sting hasn't been recording much new material.
+But in 2019 he dropped the album "My Songs" featuring fresh arrangements and reworked versions of classic tracks.
+He had several 2020 tours lined up (including Eastern Europe dates), but COVID-19 wiped them all out.

 These songs... they are somewhere between points A and B. Between the conscious and the unconscious.
 Between life and death.
 Between relationships.
 Between pandemics and eras - politically, socially, and psychologically.
 We are all stuck in the middle of 'nothing', and we all need a bridge.